LukeEvansTech/hugo-communityspeakers/content/english/speaker/Sara-Fennah.md

     content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Morbi hendrerit elit turpis, a porttitor tellus sollicitudin at."
 ---

+Sara has over 25 years’ experience, has been a Microsoft Certified Trainer (MCT) for over 15 years and is also a MCT Regional Lead and Microsoft MVP (Most Valuable Professional) for Microsoft 365 Apps and Services.

+Sara has been working with Microsoft 365 since the preview in April 2011 and holds over 50 Microsoft Certifications.
+Sara’s company still use the same Microsoft 365 Tenant opened back in 2011.

-I've been training for more years than I care to admit (over 20).
-I love helping others to advance their owns skills and use of technology, whilst challenging myself to advance my own skills and expertise.
-Now focused on Microsoft 365, I train from beginner to admin and everyone in between, with a bit of Project, Visio and some SharePoint site building mixed in to keep things fresh.
+As a trainer Sara’s professional aim is to help make technology more accessible by increasing knowledge and decreasing fear.
+In her own words “I love helping others advance their own skills and use of technology, whilst challenging myself to advance my own skills and expertise.”

+Sara provides training across Microsoft 365 from beginner to admin and everyone in between.
+Sara specializes in productivity, security & compliance within Microsoft 365.

+In 2021 Sara co-founded a group of other like-minded MVPs to form the Viva Explorers, who actively promote, evangelize and champion a modern employee and workplace experience under-pinned by tools such as Microsoft Viva.
+Sara’s Viva Explorer persona is the Viva Realist, highlighting her expertise in helping organizations implement Viva and the wider Microsoft 365 suite.